Form 1099-MISC & Independent Contractors

 - Relationship of the parties (how the business and worker perceive the relationship).

 For more information on employer-employee relationships, refer to Publication 15, (Circular E), Employer's Tax Guide, and Publication 15-A (PDF), Employer's Supplemental Tax Guide.
-Also refer to Publication 1779 (PDF), Independent Contractor or Employee.
+Also, refer to Publication 1779 (PDF), Independent Contractor or Employee.

 If you would like the IRS to determine whether services are performed as an employee or independent contractor, you may submit Form SS-8 (PDF), Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding.

 Generally, if you are an independent contractor you are considered self-employed, and should report your income (nonemployee compensation) on Schedule C (Form 1040) (PDF), Profit or Loss From Business (Sole Proprietorship), or Schedule C-EZ (Form 1040), Net Profit From Business (Sole Proprietorship).
-Most individuals will need to pay self-employment tax (comprised of social security and Medicare taxes) if their income (net earnings from self-employment) is $400 or more.
+Most self-employed individuals will need to pay self-employment tax (comprised of social security and Medicare taxes) if their income (net earnings from self-employment) is $400 or more.
 Use Schedule SE (Form 1040) (PDF), Self-Employment Tax, to figure the tax due.

 Generally, there is no tax withholding on income you receive as a self-employed individual as long as you provide your taxpayer identification number (TIN) to the payer.
 However, you may be subject to the requirement to make quarterly estimated tax payments.
 If you do not make timely estimated tax payments, you may be assessed a penalty for an underpayment of estimated tax.
 Unlike independent contractors, employees pay social security and Medicare taxes, as well as income tax, through payroll deductions (withholding).